Originate/exocom/README.md

 More details and how to customize the port is described in the [spec](features/listen.feature).

-## Handle incoming commands
+## Handle incoming messages

-Register a handler for incoming commands:
+Register a handler for incoming messages:

 ```coffeescript
 exoRelay.registerHandler 'hello', (name) ->
   console.log "Hello #{name}"
 ```

-More details on how to define command listeners are [here](features/receiving-commands.feature).
+More details on how to define message listeners are [here](features/receiving-messages.feature).
-If you are implementing services, you want to send outgoing replies to incoming commands:
+If you are implementing services, you want to send outgoing replies to incoming messages:

 ```coffeescript
 exoRelay.registerHandler 'users.create', (userData, {reply}) ->